Relativistic k-fields with Massless Soliton Solutions in 3+1 Dimensions: Massless solutions

-where, dot indicates time derivative.
-In general, since there are three independent PDE's (\ref{dfb})-(\ref{dfb3}) just for two scalar field $R$ and $\theta$, mathematically the existence of the common solutions is severely restricted.
-However, for the static massless solutions, for which $\theta(t)=\sqrt{2}t$ and $R=R(x,y,z)$, PDE's (\ref{dfb}) and (\ref{dfb3}) are satisfied automatically, and PDE (\ref{dfb2}) reduced to
+where, the dot indicates the time derivative.
+In general, since there are three independent PDE's (\ref{dfb})-(\ref{dfb3}) just for two scalar fields $R$ and $\theta$, mathematically, the existence of the common solutions is severely restricted.
+However, for the static massless solutions for which $\theta(t)=\sqrt{2}t$ and $R=R(x,y,z)$, PDE's (\ref{dfb}) and (\ref{dfb3}) are satisfied automatically, and PDE (\ref{dfb2}) reduced to